Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You get used to them, with time."

 "You can get used to *anything* with time." she commented and opened the door, having changed into a plaid shirt and clean jeans.
-“But, he’s happier doing physical stuff.
-Me too, for that matter.”
+"But, he’s happier doing physical stuff.
+Me too, for that matter."

 She fished down the back of the couch and producedfor him a remote control.
 "Knock yourself out."